This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-To Make the Cupcakes:
+Make the cupcakes:

-• Combine cocoa, chocolate and espresso powder in a large bowl.
-Bring Guinness to just barely boiling in a small saucepan.
-Pour hot Guinness over chocolate mixture and whisk until completely melted and smooth.
+• Bring the Guinness to barely boiling in a small saucepan.
+Pour the hot Guinness over the chocolate mixture and whisk until completely melted and smooth.
 Set aside to cool to room temperature.

-To Make the Buttercream:
+Make the buttercream:

-• Beat butter until light and fluffy on high speed with an electric mixer.
+• Let the cupcakes cool completely.
+Beat the butter until light and fluffy on high speed with an electric mixer or in the stand mixer.

-• Add the Bailey’s a tablespoon at a time beating, and scraping the bowl down between each addition.
+• Add the Baileys a tablespoon at a time, beating and scraping the bowl down between each addition.
 Whip until light and fluffy.
 If your butter was not completely softened, this will take longer.

-To Assemble the Cupcakes:
+Assemble the cupcakes:

-• Remove the center of the cupcake using a knife, a cupcake corer, or any other small, round object of your imagination.
-Fill the center with salted caramel.
-It should be thick like cooling lava.
-If it is too warm (read: runny) then it will just soak into your cake.
+• Fill the center with the salted caramel sauce.
+It should be thick, like cooling lava.
+If it is too warm and runny, then it will just soak into your cake.

 • Pipe (or spread) the frosting onto each cupcake.
+I use a Wilton 2D piping tip.
 Sprinkle with green sanding sugar if desired!
+Store at room temperature for up to 3 days.

 Notes